MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## Multiple records and preference ordering {#pri}

-Server operators MAY publish multiple HTTPSSVC records as an RRSET.
+Server operators MAY publish multiple SvcRecordType "1" HTTPSSVC records as an RRSET.
 When publishing an RRSET with multiple HTTPSSVC records, the server operator MUST set the overall TTL to the minimum of the "max age" values (following Section 5.2 of {{!RFC2181}}).